Essential Guide to Choosing Ultra Low Latency IP Camera for Live Video Streaming

 Ultra-low latency

-“Ultra-low latency” in a video streaming context is considered under one second, meaning there’s less than a second delay between an event happening and you seeing it remotely on your screen.
+“Ultra-low latency” for a video streaming context is considered under one second, meaning there's less than a second delay between an event happening and you seeing it remotely on your screen.

 Real-time streaming (also called near-zero latency)

 “Real-time streaming” happens so quickly, you can hardly perceive a delay at all.
 This typically requires a latency of around 200ms or less.
-Real-time streaming (also referred to as near-zero latency) is commonly used in video calls and VOIP.
+Real-time video transmission (also referred to as near-zero latency) is commonly used in video calls and VOIP.

 When does latency matter for video security?